+Day 12: Yangtze River Cruise

+Meals: B, L, D

-Destination Information Jade Emperor Scenic Area - The Jade Emperor Scenic Area features a 100-foot-tall statue depicting the Jade Emperor, an important deity in Chinese Taoism, as well as more than 200 additional Taoist and Buddhist sculptures.
-Day 11: Yangtze River Cruise Meals included: Breakfast, Lunch, Dinner Prepare for breathtaking vistas as the ship passes through Wu and Qutang gorges.
+Prepare for breathtaking vistas as the ship passes through Wu and Qutang gorges.
 Switching to smaller vessels, take a relaxing trip on the Goddess Stream, cruising through the beautiful and narrow gorges.
 Many protected species make the stunning peaks their home, including monkeys, mountain goats, deer and wild boar.

 Depending on river conditions, you may travel along the Shennong Stream instead of the Goddess Stream.

-Destination Information Goddess Stream - Goddess Stream, also known as 'Shennü Xi' in Chinese, flows from the southern bank of the Yangtze opposite Goddess Peak.
+Goddess Stream - Goddess Stream, also known as 'Shennü Xi' in Chinese, flows from the southern bank of the Yangtze opposite Goddess Peak.

-Day 12: Yangtze River Cruise
+Day 13: Yangtze River Cruise - Shanghai

-Meals included: Breakfast, Lunch
+Meals: B, L

 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
 Disembark the ship and drive approximately 20 minutes through the surrounding areas (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you can truly appreciate the scale of this hydroelectric project.
 There is also a small museum and a lookout point here.
 The sightseeing will involve around 1 hour on foot.

-Later, transfer to Yichang board your 2 hour flight to Shanghai.
+Later, board a bullet train from Yichang to Shanghai approx 7hrs 40mins in second class soft seats.

-Flights in this region are subject to change and can often be changed last minute, we aim to ensure passengers are transferred direct to Shanghai.
-However, it may be necessary transfer 6 hours by road to Wuhan and fly from there to Shanghai Destination Information Three Gorges Dam - Commenced in 1994 and completed in 2009, the Three Gorges Dam is the largest water conservancy project ever undertaken.
+Three Gorges Dam - Commenced in 1994 and completed in 2009, the Three Gorges Dam is the largest water conservancy project ever undertaken.
 The Dam is located near Sandouping, which is in the middle of the Xiling Gorge, the longest of the Three Gorges.
 The Three Gorges Dam is 2,335m long, 185m high, 18m wide on the top and 130m wide at the bottom.
 The dam has raised the river to a level of 175m above sea level, creating a 600km long reservoir.
 The building of this huge dam was for the purpose of flood control, electricity, navigation, and irrigation.

 Shanghai - Once known as the 'Paris of the East', Shanghai is now one of Asia's most influential cities.
 Prior to communist arrival in 1949, Shanghai was a city with European-style mansions and was the most important trading port in Asia.
 Today it presents a blend of cultures; the modern and the traditional, along with the European and oriental.
 Modern skyscrapers intermingle with 1920s 'shikumen' buildings.
 This combination is what attracts millions of visitors each year.

+Day 14: Shanghai Meals: B, L, D

-Day 13: Shanghai Meals included: Breakfast, Lunch, Dinner This morning, take an exciting breakfast tour around some of Shanghai's most exciting districts, tasting local delicacies, including pancakes and fried bread sticks.
+This morning, take an exciting breakfast tour around some of Shanghai's most exciting districts, tasting local delicacies, including pancakes and fried bread sticks.
 Afterwards, wander the pleasant Yu Gardens and the bustling Old Town before visiting the informative Silk Factory.
 Take a stroll on the colonial Bund and enjoy a farewell Shanghainese meal this evening, as well as a cruise down the Huangpu River to see the neon lights of Pudong.

-Destination Information Yu Gardens - The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+Yu Gardens - The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
 Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.